 Priority 2 Developments:

-Expansion and enhancement of recreational opportunities will be dependent on the development of a McKinnon Flats Master Plan (MFMP) by stakeholders.
+Expansion and enhancement of recreational opportunities will be dependent on the development of the McKinnon Flats Master Plan (MFMP) by and expanded group of stakeholders.
 A master plan is needed to guide future site development within a recreational land use lease agreement.
 CFGA believes a property maintenance agreement can be developed to support Priority 1 Developments, but a more comprehensive land use disposition will likely be needed for an expanded range of recreational pursuits.

 The following lists current and future development opportunities: